 Year of birth: 1958

-He studied Economics at the University of Manchester and at the University of Sussex.
-He joined the Bank in 1985.
+He studied Economics at the University of Manchester and at the University of Sussex, UK. Ιn 1985, he joined Alpha Bank, where he held key positions at different branches and Divisions (Organization, Human Resources and Treasury Management).
 He was appointed Executive General Manager in 1997 and General Manager in 2005.
-From October 2009 to November 2020 he served as Chief Operating Officer (COO).
-In December 2020 he was appointed General Manager – Growth and Innovation.
-He has been a Member of the Board of Directors of the Bank since 2005.
+From October 2009 to November 2020, he served as Chief Operating Officer (COO).
+In December 2020, he was appointed General Manager – Growth and Innovation.
+He is a Member of the Boards of Directors of Alpha Bank London Ltd and the Alpha Bank Cultural Foundation as well as Chair of the Board of Directors of Efstathia J. Costopoulos Foundation.
+Moreover, he is a Member of the Executive Committee.
+He has been a Member of the Board of Directors since 2005.

 Elli M. Andriopoulou